ludwig-cf/ludwig-cf.github.io/inputs/openbc.rst

 :math:`u(0,y,z) = u_0`.
 The density is
 :math:`\rho(0,y,z) = \rho(1,y,z)`.
 The incoming distributions
 are then computed as :math:`f_i = f^{eq}_i (\rho, u)`.
-The velocity specifed at the inflow should be in the positive :math:`x`-direction.
+The velocity specified at the inflow should be in the positive :math:`x`-direction.

 Type ``rhou`` outflow
 """""""""""""""""""""

-Correspinding outflow conditions are introduced via, e.g.:
+Corresponding outflow conditions are introduced via, e.g.:

 .. code-block:: none